10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 6. Share the responsibility of family planning with your partner

 For those who are in a sexually active relationship, hormonal contraceptives put the burden of pregnancy prevention only on the woman, which is why many call fertility awareness a more egalitarian way to view family planning.
-Fertility awareness methods equip the couple to learn together what times of a woman’s cycle she is fertile so they can decide their family planning goals each month and choose when to have intercourse—and when to abstain—accordingly.
+Fertility awareness methods equip the couple to learn together what times of a woman’s cycle she is fertile so they can decide each month if this is a month they’d like to conceive a child and choose when to have intercourse accordingly.

 Considering the shared responsibility for family planning, it’s not surprising to learn that couples who practice natural family planning methods have better communication and relationship satisfaction.